 Explaining satellites through animation

-PROJECT: Satellites is a fully-animated explainer video that educates viewers on how satellites communicate with earth and how they enter and orbit in space.
+VIDEO: Satellites is a fully-animated explainer video that educates viewers on how satellites communicate with earth and how they enter and orbit in space.

 CHALLENGE: Make a video that explains an abstract concept; 6 weeks